massalabs/as/packages/as-types/README.md

 - **Currency** is an object to represent monetary units used to express a value.

-- **Result** object which represents wrapper for a value that can be either a success or an error
+- **Result** is an object which represents wrapper for a value that can be either store the value on success and an error on failure.

 - **Serializable** an interface that allows you to use `Args` to serialize/de-serialize your objects